leticiacb1/CI-CD-Project/README.md

   $ python3 delete_lambda_function.py
 ```

+> :warning: If the function was already deployed and you try to deploy it again the workflow will fail if the error:
+>
+> _botocore.errorfactory.ResourceConflictException: An error occurred (ResourceConflictException) when calling the CreateFunction operation: Function already exist: wc_leticiacb1_
+>
+> Before deploy the function again you need to delete the function first (_python3 delete_lambda_function.py_)
+> >
-> :warning: After deleting the function, you need to "push" it back to the repository if you want to create the function again.
+> After deleting the function, you need to "push" it back to the repository if you want to create the function again.

 <br>
 @2024, Insper.
 9° Semester,  Computer Engineering.